LivePersonInc/knowledge-center-archive/_release/March 2020/week-of-march-23rd.md

 There is no difference between the two approaches when it comes to performance.
 However, the use of the Agent Transfer interaction is a simpler, more convenient approach because it specifies all necessary information in the interaction itself.
 If the Agent Transfer interaction is used, a supporting integration does not need to be created.

-Regardless of which transfer approach is used, ya new Transfer Bot Context check box will appear.
+Regardless of which transfer approach is used, a new Transfer Bot Context check box will appear.

 ![](img/CBMarch4.png)